bhavik08/Group-movie-recommender-system/README.md

 # Group-movie-recommender-system
 In this project, we create a matrix factorization based Recommender System for a group of users.
+We first carry out Stochastic Gradient based Matrix Factorization of user-movie rating matrix to calculate user and movie factors.

+We generate groups of users of 3 different sizes.
+Small (3 members), Medium(5 members) and Large (10 members) and predict group ratings using methods described below.

 We try out 3 different methods.
 <li> After Factorization: where we aggregate factors of users into group factors after factorization </li>
-<li> Before Factorization(BF): where we aggregate users' ratings into a virtual user. </li>
+<li> Before Factorization(BF): where we aggregate users' ratings into a virtual user.
+We calculate
+     group factors by using simple ridge regression. </li>
 <li> Weighted Before Factorization(WBF): Same as BF except that no. of movies watched by users are taken
     as weights.
-We solve it using ridge regression method. </li>
+We solve it using weighted ridge regression method. </li>

+Finally we evaluate our project (getting roughly 80 % precision)

 ## Paper
 Project is based on the following paper: